 Eleanor Friedman is a philanthropist, designer and NGO addict.
 She is vice president of the Friedman Family Foundation, Chair of New York Live Arts/Bill T. Jones/Arnie Zane Dance Company's PIC program, co-founder of the New Israel Fund, the Lincoln School Foundation, Partners in Creation & the Coalition for the Medical Rights of Women and a member of the Women Donors Network.
 She's a resident of New York City.
 Her former life was as a graphic designer.

-Bob Friedman has served on the Board of the Friedman Family Foundation for 25 years.
-He is Founder, Chair (soon Chair Emeritus) and General Counsel of the Corporation for Enterprise Development (CFED), a 35-year-old national economic development non-profit.
+Bob Friedman has served on the Board of the Friedman Family Foundation for 29 years.
+He is Founder, and Chair Emeritus of Prosperity Now, a 40-year-old national economic development non-profit.
 In that role, he helped create the U.S. microenterprise, savings and asset-building fields and the international economic development and child savings fields.
-He serves on the Boards of CFED, Ecotrust, the Rosenberg Foundation, the San Francisco Foundation, and Child and Youth Finance International.
+He serves on the Boards of Prosperity Now, Ecotrust, the Rosenberg Foundation, and the San Francisco Foundation.
 He is a past board member of the Family Independence Initiative, Levi Strauss & Co. and the Levi Strauss Foundation.
-He is a graduate of Harvard College and Yale Law School, author of The Safety Net as Ladder: Transfer Payments and Economic Development, editor of Expanding the Opportunity to Produce and a contributor to numerous other publications.
+He is a graduate of Harvard College and Yale Law School, author of A Few Thousand Dollars: Sparking Prosperity for Everyone (released October 2018), The Safety Net as Ladder: Transfer Payments and Economic Development, editor of Expanding the Opportunity to Produce and a contributor to numerous other publications

-Lisa Kawahara has been managing the Friedman Family Foundation part-time for 25 years.
-She currently serves on the Steering Committee of the Bay Area Asset Funders Network, Advisory Board of the Bay Area Women's and Children's Center and is Co-Chair of Northern California Grantmakers' (NCG) Mad Hatters Network.
-Lisa also served on NCG's Emergency Loan Fund for many years.
-Her other profession is as Special Assistant with the Corporation for Enterprise Development (CFED).
+Lisa Kawahara has been managing the Friedman Family Foundation for 29 years.
+She is currently the Co-Chair of the Bay Area Asset Funders Network and serves on the Advisory Board of the Bay Area Women's and Children's Center.
+Her additional profession is as Special Assistant with Prosperity Now.